Skip to content

 Progressive Caching (Default)

-Progressive caching validates terms lazily:
+Progressive caching validates enums lazily:

 1. Check in-memory cache

-2. Check file cache
+2. Check file cache for positive hits

 Greedy Caching